-Digital access: If you select a digital format, you will need an Adobe ID and the free Adobe Digital Editions (ADE) software installed on your computer.
-Visit https://students.universityreaders.com/store/digital_adobe for easy instructions and a video walkthrough of the process.
+\ Digital access: If you select a digital format, you will need an Adobe ID and the free Adobe Digital Editions (ADE) software installed on your computer.
+Visit https://students.universityreaders.com/store/digital\adobe for easy instructions and a video walkthrough of the process.
 Once you download the digital pack you can access it online or offline at any time on your computer, tablet or smart phone.
 You can also annotate, highlight, and search the content.
-Printing is available from the first device you use to access the content.
 Please note that the digital course pack expires after six months.